What Can Cause Snapchat Ad Accounts to Deactivate?

 Changes to Account Settings that result in Disconnection

 Sprinklr depends on the settings you maintain in each social network.
-Making changes in a social network, such as Twitter or Instagram, can result in your account disconnecting from Sprinklr.
 Here are some changes that cause disconnections:

-• If the user who added a social account to Sprinklr loses their Admin status or access to a Page or group, the account disconnects from Sprinklr.
+• If the user who added a social account to Sprinklr loses their Admin status or access to the account, the account disconnects from Sprinklr.

 Security Measures that result in Disconnection